Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Ralph Izzo - Public Service Enterprise Group, Inc.

 Yeah, think it's more than likely for future auctions, Chris.
 I've lost track of time.
-I think it says April 28 and the auction starts in two and a half weeks.
+I think today's April 28 and the auction starts in two and a half weeks.
 So, I think we're talking about future auctions.

 Christopher James Turnure - JPMorgan Securities LLC

 Okay.
-And then, I know you don't have that much capacity up there, but the ISO-New England proposal from, I think, last week was pretty interesting.
+And then, I know you don't have that much capacity up there, but the ISO-New England proposal from I think last week was pretty interesting.
 Do you have any preliminary thoughts on what the impact of that might be over time and the next steps that would be required to get that in place there?

 Ralph Izzo - Public Service Enterprise Group, Inc.

-So, as you know, the most important thing we have up in ISO-New England is the construction of the new combined-cycle gas turbine unit, which has a seven year lock on prices.
+So, as you know, the most important thing we have up in ISO-New England is the construction of a new combined-cycle gas turbine unit, which has a seven year lock on prices.
 So, we're good to go for the foreseeable future.
 So the changes that you're referring to are not of a big consequence to us.

 Christopher James Turnure - JPMorgan Securities LLC